zerodevapp/plugin-examples/README.md

-# Session Key Examples
+# ZeroDev Session Key Examples

-Examples of using session keys.
-Please refer to [this doc](https://docs.zerodev.app/use-wallets/use-session-keys) to learn more about session keys.
+Examples of using ZeroDev session keys.
+Please refer to [this doc](https://docs.zerodev.app/use-wallets/use-session-keys) to learn more about session keys and these examples.

 ## Setup